Les Arcs - village

 Overview

-Les Arcs has three distinct styles.
-Bourg-Saint-Maurice is a real-life year-round mountain town with a long history, including a delightful Baroque church.
-Arcs 1600,1800 and 2000 were all built in the 1960s and 1970s following the principles of avant-garde architecture, with clear inspiration from the great architect, Le Corbusier.
+Les Arcs has five villages.
+Bourg-Saint-Maurice, where the trains arrive, is a real-life year-round mountain town with a long history, including a delightful Baroque church and links to the slopes (via Arc 1600) by a seven-minute funicular ride.
+But when people talk about Les Arcs ski resort, they are usually mean the villages that are on the slopes.
+Arcs 1600, Arc 1800 and Arc 2000 were all built in the 1960s and 1970s following the principles of avant-garde architecture, with clear inspiration from the great architect, Le Corbusier.
+What they lose in traditional architecture, tehy gain in convenience.

 Accommodation types